Citadel is an embedded database engine where every page is encrypted at rest. There is no "unencrypted mode" - the database file is always opaque.

 Citadel uses a 3-tier key hierarchy:

-- Your passphrase derives a master key via Argon2id (or PBKDF2 in FIPS mode)
+1. Your passphrase derives a master key via Argon2id (or PBKDF2 for FIPS)

 No WAL

 Most databases use a write-ahead log for crash recovery.
-Citadel uses shadow paging instead: dirty pages are written to new locations (copy-on-write), and a single "god byte" flip atomically switches which commit slot is active.
-This means:
+Citadel uses shadow paging: dirty pages are written to new locations (copy-on-write), and a single "god byte" flip atomically switches the active commit slot.
+This means no WAL to checkpoint, instant crash recovery, and every reader gets a consistent snapshot for free.

-Citadel already supports full SQL (JOINs, subqueries, aggregates, indexes), ACID transactions, P2P encrypted sync, C FFI, and WebAssembly.
-Head over to the playground to try it in your browser, or check out the GitHub repo for the source.
+Head over to the playground to try it in your browser, or check out the source on GitHub.